-From April through October, Historical Society meetings are held on the fourth Monday of each month at 7:00 pm.
-The exception is the third Monday in May, so as not to conflict with Memorial Day.
-Our June meeting is our annual banquet.
+From April through October, Historical Society meetings are held on the fourth Tuesday of each month at 7:00 pm.
+The exception is our annual banquet in June instead of our normal meeting, the date of which varies each year.

 History of the Historical Society

 In 1974, in response to the national effort to celebrate the U.S. Bicentennial in 1976, the Sterling Town Council appointed council member Dorothea Field as chair of Sterling’s Bicentennial Commission.
 Committee members were Hazel Fralick, Ron Smith and Erwin Fineout.
 Eventually the list included 33 people representing 29 cooperating businesses and organizations.

 The town made space available for a museum on the second floor of the Little Red Schoolhouse.
 This had not been used as a school since the 1950s and at the time was being used as the Town Hall.
 The second floor was cleared and cleaned.
 With the help of town Highway Superintendent, Miley Flack, and his crew, an old stove was obtained to provide heat for the workers.
 Over a two-year period, culminating in 1976, the committee painted the schoolhouse and prepared exhibits.

 The Old Classroom exhibit was set up by Hazel Fralick and Jeannette McIntyre.
 The 1976 celebration was to focus on Arbor Day, Memorial Day, Independence Day and a week in August.
 Word got around and before the summer was over some 500 people had visited the exhibits.

 Secretary, H. Lucille Flack, recorded the following in her minutes of the June meeting: